OHDSI/Capr/README.md

 #> # … with 81 more rows
 ```

 The capr_cohort column of the dataframe is a list of Capr cohort object.
 The cohort_json column contains the json specifications for each cohort.

 ``` r
 DatabaseConnector::disconnect(con)
 ```

+# User Documentation

+Documentation can be found on the [package website](https://ohdsi.github.io/Capr).

+PDF versions of the documentation are also available: \* Vignette: [Using Capr](https://raw.githubusercontent.com/OHDSI/Capr/main/inst/doc/Using-Capr.pdf) \* Vignette: [Examples](https://raw.githubusercontent.com/OHDSI/Capr/main/inst/doc/Examples.pdf) \* [Package manual](https://raw.githubusercontent.com/OHDSI/Capr/main/extras/Capr.pdf)

+# Support

+-   Developer questions/comments/feedback: <a href="http://forums.ohdsi.org/c/developers">OHDSI Forum</a>
+-   We use the <a href="https://github.com/OHDSI/Capr/issues">GitHub issue tracker</a> for all bugs/issues/enhancements

+# Contributing

+Read [here](https://ohdsi.github.io/Hades/contribute.html) how you can contribute to this package.

+# License

+Capr is licensed under Apache License 2.0

+# Development

+Capr is being developed in R Studio.

+# Acknowledgements

+-   This package is maintained by Martin Lavallee and Adam Black
+-   Guidance and support for the original development of Capr came from Lee Evans and LTS Computing LLC